GSA/digitalcorps.gsa.gov/_fellows/2023/espy-thomson.md

 Espy is a creative problem solver who has strode with purpose down her non-linear path.
 She is passionate about helping elevate unheard voices through her skills redesigning systems, services, and products.
 Espy previously worked as Dartmouth College’s Human-Centered Design Fellow, where she supported human-centered design classes and co-developed and managed the college’s first service design program.

-Her approach to design and research has been informed by her work on the built environment with local government, her sociological research jobs, and her digital community activism work.
-Her personal upbringing in a queer, cross-cultural family and in rural and small town communities with no digital access affects her approach to the world.
+Her approach to design and research has been informed by her civic work on the built environment, sociological research jobs, and digital community activism work.
+It has also been informed by her personal upbringing in a queer, cross-cultural family and in rural and small town communities with no digital access.
 She holds a B.A. in Environmental Science and Policy with a focus on Urban Design from Smith College.

 Alongside her work, Espy can be found writing, learning how to sail, and playing ultimate.